The Blank Slate Internet

 The reason that IP mapping

-(patent evaluation) would become important was clear sixteen years ago in 1992
+(patent evaluation) would become important was clear sixteen years ago

 when the author gave a talk at a private conference at Georgetown